ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 [^RappySnappy]: This disallows features similar to "Rappy Snappy" or "Snap Tap" on Wooting or Razer keyboards.

-[^DKS]: This disallows most configurations of features similar to "Dynamic Keystroke" on Wooting keyboards.
+[^DKS]: This disallows most configurations of features similar to "Dynamic Keystroke" or "Dual Actuation" on Wooting or SteelSeries keyboards.